thEpisode/whatsapp-cloud-api.js/README.md

 ## Disclaimer

 This project is not affiliated, associated, authorized, endorsed by, or in any way officially connected with WhatsApp or any of its subsidiaries or its affiliates.
-The official WhatsApp website can be found at https://whatsapp.com.
+The official WhatsApp website can be found at https://whatsapp.com and official documentation for Meta can be found at https://developers.facebook.com/docs/whatsapp/cloud-api.
 "WhatsApp" as well as related names, marks, emblems and images are registered trademarks of their respective owners.